 Duplicate a visualization and change the data source

-You can also Duplicate a visualization and then modify its Data Source.
-If you have created the visualization by hooking it up to data, this is straightforward.
+You can also Duplicate a visualization and then modify its Data Source in the object inspector .
+If you created the visualization by hooking it up to data, this is straightforward.
 If a table was converted into a visualization, this is a bit more nuanced (see Changing the data source).

 Create visualizations via code in Calculations